simplex-chat/simplex-chat/README.md

 - **Install the chat and try using it** - if you spot a bug it would help a lot if you could [raise an issue](https://github.com/simplex-chat/simplex-chat/issues).

-- **Spread the word** - terminal chat is a [prototype](#disclaimer) and our playground for testing out the protocol, but if you like it you can invite your friends for some fun chatting inside your terminal.
-For example, we've been using it right inside our IDEs 👨‍💻
+- **Spread the word** - terminal chat is an [early-stage product](#disclaimer) while we stabilize the protocol - you can invite your friends for some fun chatting inside your terminal.
+We're using it right inside our IDEs as we are coding it 👨‍💻

 - **Make a donation** via [opencollective](https://opencollective.com/simplex-chat) - no matter the size, we appreciate every donation!